yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 ### Self-Refine Example

 One of the tasks in which they observed the highest gains compared to the base models is Constrained Generation, where the model is asked to generate a coherent sentence containing all words/concepts given by the user.
-This example is based on [few-shot prompting](https://learnprompting.org/docs/basics/few_shot) to guide model outputs, but they claim that Self Refine works in zero-shot setups as well.
+The following example is based on [few-shot prompting](https://learnprompting.org/docs/basics/few_shot) to guide model outputs, but the authors claim that Self-Refine works in zero-shot setups as well.

 Task: Create a sentence using these words: card, chip, deal, dealer, table.